egenerse/master-thesis/content/introduction.typ

 Additionally, diagram aesthetics suffer due to the way edges are rendered.
 Instead of clean lines, some connections appear with awkward diagonal shapes, distorting UML diagrams and reducing their readability and professionalism.
 These visual inconsistencies negatively affect the quality of diagrams submitted for exercises and assessments.

 Initial attempts to address these problems through refactoring showed limited results.
-Although improvements were made—such as replacing class components in the standalone web app with functional ones and introducing Redux Toolkit—many structural issues persisted, especially in the core diagramming library.
+Although improvements were made such as replacing class components in the standalone web app with functional ones and introducing Redux Toolkit many structural issues persisted, especially in the core diagramming library.
 The growing complexity, legacy design, and fragile architecture of the codebase made it progressively harder to implement improvements.

 == Motivation